driftingmoose/driftingmoose.github.io/docsv2.md

 Force Code Buddy to use Completions API instead of assistants and threads.
 This option is used for work for some proxies (https://api.pawan.krd/ for ex.) or if you don’t want to create any assistants on your profile.
 It is recommended not to use it if possible.
 Assistants API is much more efficient and cheaper than the Completions API.
 Initialize
-Press to initialize the assistant**, or re-initialize it after a model change.
+Press to initialize the assistant[^2], or re-initialize it after a model change.
 Reset
 Reset all settings to the default state
 (does not remove assistant from OpenAI account)

- *Your API key is stored encrypted in the Project Settings.
+[^1]: Your API key is stored encrypted in the Project Settings.
-           **Code Buddy creates a new assistant for every project.
+[^2]: Code Buddy creates a new assistant for every project.